Venyx Injury Law Logo Colorado personal injury firm lower fee

 How long do I have to file a claim in Colorado?

 Colorado's statute of limitations for personal injury claims is three years from the date of the crash.
-If a government entity is involved — a city vehicle, a road design issue — you may need to file a written notice within 180 days.
+If a government entity is involved, a city vehicle or a road design issue, you may need to file a written notice within 180 days.
 Don't wait to consult an attorney.
 Evidence disappears and treatment gaps get used against you the longer you wait.

 What if the other driver was underinsured?